movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

         pinned freed extents;
         dirty metadata extent buffers;
         delayed metadata references;
+        delayed data references;
+        ordered data extents;
         dirty roots with saved committed locations;
 };
 ```

-Dirty metadata, dirty roots, and delayed metadata references now have
+Dirty metadata, dirty roots, delayed metadata and data references, and ordered
-transaction-owned queues.
-Inode items are serialized by their vnode-locked
+data extents have transaction-owned queues.
+Inode items are serialized by
-operation before its handle ends, so closed commit does not need to acquire
+their vnode-locked operation before its handle ends, so closed commit does not
-arbitrary vnode locks.
-Ordered extents and delayed data references still need
+need to acquire arbitrary vnode locks.
-transaction-owned queues.

 A normal transaction handle represents one filesystem operation and its
 reservation.
 The implemented lifecycle and allocator interface is: